TwizzFishy/Minecraft-DSCI100-Project/README.md

 ## Question

-**Can play experience, hours logged, and gender predict the likelihood of subscribing to a Minecraft newsletter?**
+**How does player experience, hours logged on the game, and age predict the liklihood of being subscribed to the newsletter**

 This question is motivated by the need to identify which types of players are most engaged with the server and community, as indicated by their choice to opt into further communication via the newsletter.
 The response variable of interest is `newsletter subscription status` (yes or no), and the explanatory variables are:

-- `play experience` (e.g., beginner, experienced)
 - `hours logged` (total time spent playing)
-- `gender` (as recorded during signup)
+- `age` (as recorded during signup)
+I will be blocking classification by player experience, one being expert (containing "Veteran" and "Pro" players), and the other being new players ("Beginner", "Amateur", and "Regular" players)

 ## Project Plan